pub struct Problem<O> {

 impl<O: CostFunction> Problem<O>

-.
-Internally, the number of evaluations of cost
+an instance of Problem.
+Internally, the number of evaluations of cost is counted.

 pub fn cost(&mut self, param: &O::Param) -> Result<O::Output, Error>